mindersec/minder/README.md

 # Minder

 Minder is a platform to manage the security of your software supply chain.
+It helps teams automate and enforce secure supply chain best practices across the software development lifecycle.

-It is currently in early development.
+It is currently in early and active development and is considered experimental.

 # Get Hacking (Development)